 Liftango has been named as one of 12 successful applicants to the inaugural RealTechX Growth Program; we’ll work alongside Taronga Ventures and RealTechX program partners to develop and deliver solutions to current and future problems with which the industry is facing.
 Programs like RealTechX are designed to be a catalyst for sustainable change.
 We’re thrilled to be a part of this program.

 Liftango’s platform creates synergies with corporate projects by saving them money on construction and challenging current approval processes.
-By applying data-driven methods to reduce the overall reliance on single-occupancy vehicles, and transitioning into a more sustainable and on-demand shared transport model.
+This enables developers to incorporate less reliance on parking infrastructure and resulting construction costs.
 To build your ‘average’ parking garage (of around five storeys and 145,000 square feet in space), a developer will have to part with $US8.56 million to complete.
 This does not, however, include acquisition of the land or any demolition costs.

 Our shared mobility platforms help reduce the overall number of cars and mitigate any resulting congestion or parking lot construction requirements both during and after the construction phase.